NicolasCalafiore/Tampa-Vendor-Recall/README.md

 # Vendor Recall
 ## What the program is about (Version Independant)
 This was a program I made for practice with Java Server Sockets in 2018.
-I created a model program that containts a client and a socket server of which stored the information of vendors and could be read and edited by the client that is connected.
+I created a model program that contains a client and a socket server of which stored the information of vendors and could be read and edited by the client that is connected.

 #### Created: Mid 2018